Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 **4. removed conditional - replaced equality check with true → SURVIVED (Line 189, Mutant 4)**

-This mutation changes the constrain function, specifically the If condition on line 189:
+This mutation changes the constrain function, specifically the If condition on Line 189:

 if (!contains(value))